About Kernel Documentation Linux Kernel Contact Linux Resources Linux Blog

 149 wq's that have a rescue-worker reserved for execution under memory

 150 pressure.
-Else it is possible that the thread-pool deadlocks waiting
+Else it is possible that the worker-pool deadlocks waiting

 151 for execution contexts to free up.